1. Where to stay in HANOI

 Homestay accommodation included also a trek into the surrounding (with a guide from the agency or people from ethnic minorities).
 I recommend to buy a homestay without the agency, ask the people from ethnic minorities.

-HANOI – Accommodation in Hanoi
+HANOI – Where to stay in Hanoi:

 Hanoi offers a wide range of accommodation from cheap hostels, guesthousesand even luxury hotels.
 If you are traveling alone it is easy to find a private room in a good hotel in Hanoi for 10 USD with breakfast.
 A very good double room may cost about 7 USD / per person.